 • Grease a 9-inch springform pan or pie dish with non-stick spray then preheat the oven to 350°F.

 • Add the cookies to the bowl of a food processor or high-speed blender and pulse a few times to create a fine crumb.
-Pour in the melted butter or coconut oil and sugar, and pulse again a few times until the mixture resembles wet sand.
+Pour in the melted vegan butter or coconut oil and sugar, and pulse again a few times until the mixture resembles wet sand.

 • Press the crust into the bottom and sides of the prepared pan.
 I recommend using a small measuring cup to press firmly down on the bottom and into the sides.
 Bake in the preheated oven for 10-12 minutes then remove it to a wire rack to cool.